Vitreoretinal Surgery Fellowship

 Salary & benefits

-This fellowship is funded by the Henry Ford Health Systems, which provides salary support, medical malpractice insurance, health benefits, and parking.
-All fellows carry an academic appointment through Henry Ford Health System as an Associate Staff/Clinical Instructor.
+This fellowship is funded by the Henry Ford Healths, which provides salary support, medical malpractice insurance, health benefits, and parking.
+All fellows carry an academic appointment through Henry Ford Health as an Associate Staff/Clinical Instructor.
 First and second year fellows will be paid at the PGY-5 and PGY-6 levels, respectively, as established by the office of Graduate Medical Education.

 Fellows must have an active, unrestricted Michigan state medical license prior to joining the fellowship program.